 Star Wars Newbie Reviews Disneyland’s Newest Attraction: Rise of the Resistance

 True fanatics, please don’t come for me, but I never understood the Star Wars hype.
-Perhaps it’s because I was more into Barbies than action figures growing up, but the iconic franchise just was never my cup of tea.
+Perhaps because I was more into Barbies than action figures growing up, but the iconic franchise was never my cup of tea.
 Cut to me, last week, experiencing Disneyland’s newest attraction, Star Wars: Rise of the Resistance—I think I get it now.

 Prior to the attraction’s media preview, I couldn’t help but get chills listening to Margaret Kerrison, the managing story editor, recommend at a panel discussion that we “be prepared to be a part of Star Wars history.”
 As it turned out, it was more like being a part of Star Wars in the present, as the experience is as immersive as it gets.
 Before I knew it, I was receiving a transmission from a holographic Rey, requesting that I join the Resistance and their fight against the First Order.

 After eventually escaping the Star Destroyer and crash landing back into Batuu, I went to grab some grub in Black Spire Outpost.
 As I sipped my sweet but oh-so-refreshing Tatooine Sunset, it was clear that Disney had accomplished their goal.
-As Kerrison explained of the new attraction, “we want you to fall in love with Star Wars all over again.
+As Kerrison explained of the new attraction, “We want you to fall in love with Star Wars all over again.
 And for people who are new to Star Wars, we want you to fall in love with Star Wars for the very first time.”
 Mission accomplished.